 Online courses utilize a number of internet technologies such as learning management systems, email, discussion boards, streaming video, wikis, interactive video, and web-conferencing.
 Online courses can be completely asynchronous (no ‘real-time’ interaction) or can have synchronous components (some real-time interaction).
 Students considering taking an online class should review the distance learning readiness page and technical requirements to determine if online courses are right for you.

-Please see our technological requirements page for more information about the computer and technical requirements.
+Please see Student Hardware & Software Guidelines for more information about the computer and technical requirements.

 Distance Learning students enrolled at the University of Kentucky are eligible for the same financial aid as on-campus students.
 Please contact the Office of Student Financial Aid for more information and to address your specific needs.